jordan-yee/kakoune-clojure/README.md

 In particular, I needed a place to put REPL-based functionality that rides on `kakoune-repl-mode` or `rep`, both of which can be used to evaluate Clojure code at the REPL.

 ## Usage
-Eventually, the goal is to make this installable via `plug.kak` or another plugin manager, but for now the process is manual due to the integrations with other plugins.

 - Clone this repo to your machine and copy the contents of the `/rc` directory into a `/custom` directory alongside your kakrc file.
 By default this would be: `~/.config/kak/custom`
 - Source the rc scripts in your kakrc file:
   ```kakscript